Jcdiem/AmazingDuperBot/README.md

 # AmazingDuperBot

 ## What is this?
-This is abot I made to work on my Javascript and Node skills.
+This is a bot I made to work on my Javascript and Node skills.
 Currently the functionality is minimal, but I plan to have a multi-functional entertainment bot by the end.

 ## What can it do right now?
 I'll just leave the help page